-The average euphotic depth of Wabamun Lake in 2021 was 5.40 m, corresponding to an average Secchi depth of 2.70 m (Table 2).
-The euphotic depth was deepest during the June 8th sampling event at 7.20 m, then decreased through the season to a low of 4.20 m on August 4th, followed by a slight increase again during the September 22nd sampling event, to 5.00 m (Figure 3).
+The average euphotic depth of Wabamun Lake in 2022 was 5.92 m, corresponding to an average Secchi depth of 3.19 m (Table 2) - the euphotic depth average is not double the Secchi depth average because the euphotic depth was equal to the lake bottom depth on June 1^{st} .
+The euphotic depth was deepest during the June 1^{st} sampling event at 8.07 m (lake bottom), then decreased through the season to a low of 4.20 m on September 10^{th} (Figure 3).

 Figure 3.
-Euphotic depth values measured four times over the course of the summer at Wabamun Lake in 2021.
+Euphotic depth values measured four times over the course of the summer at Wabamun Lake in 2022.